wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Sidecards within Pods

 Those who choose to use the <a target="_blank" href="https://wilsonmar.github.io/service-mesh">Service Mesh Istio architecture</a> place an "Envoy proxy" in each Pod to facilitate communictions and retry logic from app containers with business logic.

+Within each Pod, all Containers share the same lifecycle -- get created and removed together.

 <a name="Cluster"></a>